DamienHarper/auditor-bundle/README.md

 **still can fail** which is bad but can be acceptable in some use cases (depending on how critical audit data is for your application/business, missing audit data could be acceptable)

-If your project uses two databases it is possible to save audits in different storage.
+It is possible to save audits in a different database than the one where audited entities live.
-To do that you have to inject to AuditManager optional parameter $customStorageEntityManager which has to be instance of EntityManager.
-Example implementation:
+To do that you have to inject as third parameter of `AuditManager` an optional secondary entity manager binded to that second database.

  ```yaml
 // config/services.yaml (symfony >= 3.4)